Thomas Raymond Hyland

 Hyland was born in Dublin, on November 3, 1837, in February 1856 he entered St. Mary's Priory, Tallaght, to become a Dominican.
-In 1864 he was ordained, a priest of the Order of Friars Preachers(Dominicans), completing his studies in Rome where he obtained a degree in theology.
-He served as prior to the Dominican house and Holy Cross Church in Tralee, Co.
-Kerry, when he was appointed Bishop.
+In 1864 he was ordained, a priest of the Order of Friars Preachers (Dominicans), completing his studies in Rome where he obtained a degree in theology.
+He served as prior to the Dominican house and Holy Cross Church in Tralee, County Kerry, when he was appointed Bishop.

 Mgr.
 Hyland was ordained a Bishop at the Basilica of San Clemente, Rome, in 1882.

 Hyland died on October 8, 1884, in Trinidad, after contracting typhoid.